StateVoicesNational/Spoke/docs/HOWTO_DEVELOPMENT_LOCAL_SETUP_WINDOWS10.md

 ### Ubuntu and Visual Studio Code

-A good majority of steps can be completed in Ubuntu while in the Spoke directory, but will be easier to operated in [Visual Studio Code](https://code.visualstudio.com/).
+A good majority of steps can be completed in Ubuntu while in the Spoke directory, but it will be easier to operate in [Visual Studio Code](https://code.visualstudio.com/)(VS).
-VS has an extension for WSL, allowing for seemless use.
+VS has an extension for WSL, allowing for near seemless use.
+This article [Developing in WSL](https://code.visualstudio.com/docs/remote/wsl) explains this further.

 After installing VS, and adding the WSL extension, type:
    ```